 This course is an exploration of buyer behavior of goods and services.
 Students will be encouraged to reflect upon their own consumption experiences amid a multicultural society.
 Topics covered will include globalization and consumer behavior, the consumer decisionmaking process, cross-cultural variations in consumer behavior, consumer healthcare behavior, and consumer movement and public policy.

-Prerequisites: ENG 101 and ENG 102 or equivalents.
+Prerequisites: ENG 102.